 You will need to make consistent deposits, and make sure they are more than the quantities you are withdrawing each month.

 For one thing, your business must meet the SBA’s size standards, as these loans are only meant for small businesses.
 You will need to be current with any government loans, and that includes personal student loans.

-Of course you’re going to need paperwork!
-Traditional lenders will generally request a wide variety of legal and financial documents during the application process, which can include:
+Of course you’re going to need paperwork with the SBA!
+Traditional lenders will generally request a wide variety of legal and financial documents during the application process, which can include the following.

 You’re not done with the documents yet.
-Good business plans show the following:
+Good business plans show the following items.